 Way 1# Maintaining Regular Access Database Backups

-The right time to make a backup copy of Access database:
+The right time to make a backup copy of the Access database:

-• When the database is active and the data is updated or changed on regular interval, then create the schedule backup of the database.
+- When the database is active and the data is updated or changed on a regular interval, create a scheduled backup of the database.

-• When you try to make changes by any action query which may change or delete data, then it become important to create a backup.
+- When you try to make changes by any action query which may change or delete data, then it becomes important to create a backup.
 Or else any changes updated by the query cannot be recovered by using Undo.

-• When the database is used by multiple users, it is recommended that you must create a backup after a design modification.
+- When the database is used by multiple users, it is recommended that you create a backup after a design modification.

 The following is on how to back up desktop database and not the Access apps.